Coraline (song)

-"Coraline" is a gothic rock ballad by Italian rock band Måneskin, from their second studio album, Teatro d'ira: Vol. I (2021).
+"Coraline" is a rock ballad by Italian rock band Måneskin, from their second studio album, Teatro d'ira: Vol. I (2021).
 Although it was not released as a single it reached a Top 5 position in Finland, Greece and Lithuania.
 It received the double platinum certification by FIMI.

 Overview

-The rock ballad was initially written in hotel room by band's vocalist Damiano David and guitarist Thomas Raggi.
+The rock ballad was initially written in a hotel room by band's vocalist Damiano David and guitarist Thomas Raggi.
 According to Thomas Raggi, the song has a progressive composition with an arpeggio.
 The voice and acoustic guitar from the beginning are later met with electric guitar, bass guitar and drums in a "very theatrical way".
 According to Ethan Torchio it is a "story with a beginning, a development and an end".
 As explained by lyrics writer, Damiano David, the girl's name is unrelated to the same-titled novel Coraline by Neil Gaiman, but rather it was inspired by a true story.
 It is talking about a fragile girl's life which is withering, a knight-errant who is helpless in front of her suffering, and that the "tale ends badly, there is no happy ending".